dokku/dokku/docs/deployment/images.md

 ```

+## Deploying from a Docker Registry

+You can alternatively add image pulled from a docker Registry and deploy app from it by using tagging feature.
+In this example, we are deploying from Docker Hub.

+1. Create dokku app as usuall

+    ```shell
+    dokku apps:create test-app
+    ```

+2. Pull image from Docker Hub

+    ```shell
+    docker pull demo-repo/some-image:v12
+    ```

+3. Retag the image to match the created app

+    ```shell
+    docker tag demo-repo/some-image:v12 dokku/test-app:v12
+    ```

+4. Deploy tag

+    ```shell
+    dokku tags:deploy test-app v12
+    ```

 ## Deploying an image from CI

 To ensure your builds are always reproducible, it's considered bad practice to store build